 - There is also an important and very detailed chapter in this book explaining how to use a tilt-shift lens in a correct way.

-- The book shows also an insight into the processing workflow Julia and Joel are using in their award winning photos.
+- The book shows also an insight into the processing workflow Julia and Joel are using in their award-winning photos.

-As a conclusion, I can say that this work is probably the most complete work produced on this form of art.
+In conclusion, I can say that this work is probably the most complete work produced on this form of art.
 It is done by 2 of the finest black and white long exposure photographers of today.
 It is also written in an “easy to read” structure.

 I highly recommend this work for everyone who wants to go the next level with their Black and White photography.”